jcs-emacs/jcs-emacs/README.md

 Here is the list of few important and recent changes to this configuration.

+* `6.1.0` - Formatted all configuration code to better standard.
 * `6.0.5` - Replace `sr-speedbar` with `neotree` instead.
 * `6.0.3` - Started integrating more `lsp-mode` and `dap-mode` details.
 * `6.0.0` - Switched from `helm` to `ivy` due to `helm`'s instability.